The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 Reality capture for BIM with mobile mapping cameras

 Using mobile mapping systems, such as a 360-degree mobile mapping camera, those building or modeling a project can collect data from the existing environments and buildings to create a life-like reconstruction, also known as reality capture.
-The building(s) can be added to the environment in the exact correct location, so that interested parties will be able to imagine the precise view from the 18th floor of an office building, or know where the sun will fall across the lawn of a house, or how the shadows from neighboring trees will effect the garden.
+The building(s) can be added to the environment in the exact correct location, so that interested parties will be able to imagine the precise view from the 18th floor of an office building, or know where the sun will fall across the lawn of a house, or how the shadows from neighboring trees will affect the garden.

 Live, updated models of sites, environments, and projects